paolinamazza/Multi-Agent-System/README.md

 While the **Visualization Agent** was already modular and robust from the beginning, the **Data Processing Agent** had originally been built using a much more hardcoded and rigid toolset.

-In the initial version, the `DataProcessingAgent` relied on four tools (although they are not part of our official project, we decided to include in the repository their code, that you can find in the `hardcoded_DataProcessAgent_Tools.py` file):
+In the initial version, the `DataProcessingAgent` relied on four tools (although they are not part of our official project, we decided to include in the repository their code, that you can find in the `hardcoded_DataProcessAgent_Tools.py` file in the `Additionals/` folder):

 - `match_data`: a semantic matching engine using LlamaIndex embeddings to identify relevant datasets and columns based on the user’s query.
 Based on its output, the `DataProcessingAgent` would call one of the other three tools.
 - `single_column`: a statistical analysis tool for a single column, covering mean, variance, outliers, normality tests, and data quality.